WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

 #### PC:

 The PC I used for running ROS/YOLOv3 is a quad-core Ryzen 3, with an Nvidia GTX 1060 (6GB VRAM), with 8GB of system memory.
-As long as you have an NVidia GPU from roughly 2018 or newer with 4GB+ of VRAM you should be fine; however you may run into CUDA compatibity issues with legacy GPUs and I'm not going to help resolve issues of that category.
+As long as you have an NVidia GPU with compute architecture 5.x or newer, with 4GB+ of VRAM you should be fine; however you may run into CUDA compatibity issues with legacy GPUs and I'm not going to help resolve issues of that category.
 If you can't get CUDA 10.1 installed on your system via the instructions provided here, I'm not going to help address it as it is outside the primary scope of this document.
 With that being said, this doesn't require anything spectacular to get YOLO running in ROS at about 30 FPS, just try to keep in mind that older legacy Nvidia GPUs may not work.

 #### Depth Camera: